spotfiresoftware/tibco-streaming-samples/docs/studio.md

 # Using in TIBCO StreamBase Studio&trade;

-These samples are kept on-line in github - this allows browsing of the samples on-line, support of contributions outside of TIBCO engineering and updates outside of the main product release lifecycle.
+These samples are kept on-line in GitHub - this allows browsing of the samples on-line, support of contributions outside of TIBCO engineering and updates outside of the main product release lifecycle.

 The samples can also be imported into TIBCO StreamBase Studio&trade; :

-## Using TIBCO menu
+## Using the TIBCO samples menu

-* Use **File -> Load StreamBase Sample**
+* Use **File -> Import Samples And Community Content…**
-* Choose github sample
+* Check the **Include community samples and online versions of supported samples** and agree to the relevant bits.
+* Navigate the combined list of samples or use the filter text field to select a sample annotated with _GitHub: Supported Samples Repository_.
-* Select **Import Now**
+* Select **Import Now**.

 ![studiosample](studiosample.gif)

-The local github clone can be updated with **Pull from remote repositories now**.
+The local GitHub clone can be updated with **Pull from remote repositories now**.

 ## Using smart import

 * Use **Import -> Git -> Projects from Git ( with smart import )** menu option.
 * Select **Clone URI -> Next**
-* Specify the github URL ( https://github.com/TIBCOSoftware/tibco-streaming-samples.git )
+* Specify the GitHub URL ( https://github.com/TIBCOSoftware/tibco-streaming-samples.git )
 * Select the branch that corresponds to the product version you are using
 * Choose what sample(s) to import :